Skip to content

 Summary

-People and nature are interdependent with one another.
-Our actions have intended and unintended consequences on the health of the natural systems upon which our lives and all life depends.
+People and nature are interdependent.
+Our choices and actions have intended and unintended consequences on the health of the natural systems upon which all living things depend.

 Engage